How to create an energy-efficient home

 7. Update your windows and doors

-To help reduce heat gain and loss, consider updating your windows and doors.
-In turn, it can contribute to energy use savings for heating and cooling.
+Another way to reduce heat gain and loss is by updating your windows and doors.
+As a result, it can contribute to energy use savings for heating and cooling.

-Window options such as caulking and weatherstripping, storm windows, solar control films, exterior shading, or complete replacement.
+Window options include caulking and weatherstripping, storm windows, solar control films, exterior shading, or complete replacement.
 For better insulation, consider upgrading doors or adding storm doors.

 8. Purchase smart home devices